alireza375/agency-documentation/docs/LiveSite/Pages/contact.md

 # Contact

-- In this section, users can see the contact page with contact form.
+- In this section, anyone can see the Contact section, here all the sections are dynamic.
-- And users can contact with admin by fulfill the contact form.
+- In this section, users can contact with admin by fill the contact form.
+- Admin can change the contact details according to his requirement.

 ![Contact](../img/contact.png)